trainnect-dev/v36.11-cc-ai-customer-service-agent/README.md

 2. Search existing issues
 3. Create a new issue if needed

-Made with ❤️ by the community
+Made with ❤️ by Gregory Kennedy - Mindful-ai-dude